steinwurf/steinwurf-docs/source/faq.rst

 .......................
 .. _finite_field:

-A finite field or Galois Field (GF) is a mathematical construct and entails to much explanations to be included here.
-It is not necessary to have a deep understanding of finite fields, but some understanding is useful.
-Simplified a finite field is a variable where special rules are defined for the arithmetic operations.
-These rules guarantee that the result of operating on a finite field will always result in a value that is in the field which is very useful on computers with fixed precision.
-One common field is the binary field GF(2) where addition is defined by the XOR operation.
-Typically GF(2) or GF(2^8) is used since they correspond to a bit and a byte respectively.
-The size of a field is typically denoted :math:`q`.
+A finite field or Galois Field (GF) is a mathematical construct that entails too much explanation to be included here, but some basic understanding can be useful.
+In simple terms, a finite field is a field that contains a finite number of elements where special rules are defined for the arithmetic operations.
+These rules guarantee that the result of an arithmetic operation is always an element that is in the field.
+This feature is very useful on computers with fixed precision.
+One common field is the binary fieldm GF(2) where addition is defined as the XOR operation.
+Typically we use GF(2) or GF(2^8) where an element corresponds to a bit and a byte, respectively.
+The size of a field is typically denoted as :math:`q`.

 What is an element?
 ...................
 .. _finite_field_element:

-An element is an element in a GF which can be thought of as a variable with the type of a specific finite field variable.
+A finite field element can be thought of as an integer variable with a range that corresponds to a specific finite field.

 What is a symbol?
 .................
-.. _symboĺ:
+.. _symbol:

 A symbol is a vector of GF elements that represent some data.
 The size of a symbol is given by the number of elements and the size of each